Ali-Hasan-Kazmi-2000/E-commerce_UI/README.md

 # ecommerce-server
-It is a repository containing all the source code and stuff required in this e-commerce application.
+It is a repository containing all the source code and stuff required in this e-commerce website.